© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Berth Ddu Hut Circles is a scheduled monument protected by Cadw under reference ME004.
 View the official record →

-Berth Ddu Hut Circles is a prehistoric domestic settlement located in Meirionnydd, Wales, comprising enclosed hut circles that represent Iron Age occupation of the region.
+Berth Ddu Hut Circles is a prehistoric domestic settlement located in Meirionnydd, Wales, comprising enclosed hut circles typical of Iron Age occupation in the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME004.

 Berth Ddu Hut Circles dates from the prehistoric period, and is classified as a enclosed hut circle.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Berth Ddu Hut Circles is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is ME004.